hschafer2017/Sports-Multi-timer-Assistant/README.md

 I tried to approach it a different way, which involved if statements to get the corresponding stopwatches to appear.

-Attempted to pass the ```i``` through a function instead as an arguement taken from the for loop above, but was unsuccessful:
+Attempted to pass the ```i``` through a function instead as an argument taken from the for loop above, but was unsuccessful:

 ```javascript
 function chooseNumberOfStopwatches(i) {